kanidm/kanidm/book/src/integrations/ssh_key_distribution.md

 ### Public Key Caching Configuration

-If you have `kanidm_unixd` running, you can use it to locally cache SSH public keys.
+If you have `kanidm_unixd` running and have enabled the Kanidm provider, you can use it to locally cache SSH public keys.
 This means you can still SSH into your machines, even if your network is down, you move away from Kanidm, or some other interruption occurs.

 The `kanidm_ssh_authorizedkeys` command is part of the `kanidm-unix-clients` package, so should be installed on the servers.
 It communicates to `kanidm_unixd`, so you should have a configured PAM/nsswitch setup as well.